Capacity Resource Performance in NYISO Markets: An Assessment of Wholesale Market Options

 The white paper includes a summary of recent changes in the industry that heighten reliability risks, such as: a steady and persistent decline in energy market prices due to, among other things, low-cost shale gas; the retirement of uneconomic coal, oil, and natural gas generating capacity; an increase in regional dependence on natural gas, paired with slow pipeline infrastructure development; and, rapid growth in renewable and demand response resources.

 Considering these risks, and based on analysis of NYISO electricity market data and a review of market design changes undertaken by other regional transmission organizations (RTOs), the Analysis Group team developed a number of options for NYISO and stakeholders to consider that may enhance the current design of the region's capacity market.
 These options include: altering methods of calculating resource availability; modifying resource eligibility requirements; and implementing rule changes that increase revenue for resources that perform well during shortage or scarcity conditions.
 Analysis Group's assessment suggests a potential for both improved cost-effectiveness and improved overall reliability.

 NYISO plans to engage stakeholders in discussions on the merits of potential market design changes in consideration of the Analysis Group report.
-The report was prepared by Principal Paul Hibbard, Vice President Todd Schatzki, and Associate Sarah Bolthrunis.
+The report was prepared by Principals Paul Hibbard and Todd Schatzki, and Associate Sarah Bolthrunis.